Minimal models for graph-related (hyper)operads: Recollections

 Let the only fiber of $\tau$ which is not a corolla be the one over some $x\in V''$.
 Then the canonical contraction $\pi$ in the lemma is given by the data $V := \phi^{-1}(\{x\}) \subset V'$ and $E := F' \setminus F''$.
 It is simple to check that there exists a unique isomorphism $\sigma$, symbolically expressed as $\tau^{-1}\pi$, making diagram~\eqref{Jaruska si nezapla telefon.} commutative and that the canonical projection $\pi$ for which such an isomorphism exists is unique as well. \end{proof}

 Let us return to the main topics of this section.
-A {\em graph-labelled tree\/}, or {\em graph-tree\/} for short, is a rooted tree $T$ whose input leaves as well as internal edges are labelled by a finite ordered set $V$ subject to the condition that an internal edge $e$ of $T$ is labelled by the minimum of the labels of the input leaves of the subtree of $T$ `below' $e$, i.e.\ of the maximal subtree of $T$ whose root vertex is $e$.
+A {\em graph-labelled tree\/}, or {\em graph-tree\/} for short, is a rooted tree $T$ such that the union of the sets of input leaves and of internal edges is labelled by a finite ordered set $V$ subject to the condition that an internal edge $e$ of $T$ is labelled by the minimum of the labels of the input leaves of the subtree of $T$ `below' $e$, i.e.\ of the maximal subtree of $T$ away from the root of $T$ whose root vertex is $e$.
 Moreover, vertices of a~graph tree $T$ are labelled by graphs in $\Grc$.
 This labelling shall satisfy two conditions.

 {\em Compatibility 1.} The ordered set of vertices of $\Gamma_u$ labelling a vertex $u$ of $T$ equals the ordered set of the labels of the input edges of $u$.

 {\em Compatibility 2.} Let $e$ be an internal edge of $T$ pointing from (the vertex labelled by) $\Gamma_u$ to (the vertex labelled by) $\Gamma_v$.
 Then the ordered set of the half-edges of $\Gamma_v$ adjacent to its vertex corresponding to $e$ is the same as the ordered set of the legs of $\Gamma_u$.